 Horseshoe Lake has a rich, diverse and rare aquatic plant community that is unique to sand bottomed, seepage lakes with good water quality.
 Unfortunately, the introduction of Eurasian water-milfoil will pose a continued threat to that diversity and the resource as a whole moving forward as it is unlikely that EWM will ever be totally eliminated from the lake.
-With this reality in mind, working to minimize the spread of EWM within the lake, and quickly identifying and eliminating new beds that appear will be a high priority management goal moving forward.
-Physical removal by property owners and/or divers will continue to be an important tool to remove isolated individual plants or small clumps of EWM in shallow water.
-Seasonal treatment of larger areas using herbicides will likely be needed to supplement efforts at physical removal.
+With this reality in mind, working to minimize the spread of EWM within the lake, and quickly identifying and eliminating new beds that appear is a high priority management goal moving forward.
+Physical removal of EWM by property owners and/or divers is an important management alternative for removal of isolated individual plants or small clumps of EWM in shallow water.
+Seasonal treatment of larger areas using herbicides is also an important management tool to be used as needed to supplement efforts at physical removal.

-Despite what appears to be very positive results following the June 2012 treatment using a granular formulation of 2,4-D (Navigate), EWM will very likely continue to show up in Horseshoe Lake.
+Despite what appears to be very positive results following the June 2012 treatment using a granular formulation of 2,4-D (Navigate) and 2013 survey, EWM will very likely continue to show up in Horseshoe Lake.
 After a 2009 chemical treatment and physical removal of EWM in nearby Gilmore Lake (sponsored by the Gilmore Lake Association), it was thought they had a pretty good handle on the EWM in the system.
 For two years after 2009, herbicide application was not implemented as an aggressive diver removal program had been implemented.
 Hundreds of EWM plants were physically removed from the original bed of EWM located in the south west basin of the lake.
 Even so, it became apparent in the fall of 2011, that the EWM could not be contained in its current location by diver removal alone.
 A new area with EWM in Little Gilmore Lake was identified in late 2011, and plants in the original bed continued to expand.
 Herbicide application was again used in 2012 (supplemented by physical removal), and is now the most viable management alternative.

 This trend is fairly common in northwest Wisconsin lakes with EWM with Sand, Horseshoe, Echo, and Vermillion Lakes in Barron County all using an integrated approach to managing EWM that includes herbicide application supported by physical removal.
 Each of these lakes started with relatively small infestations that for several years were well controlled by physical removal.
 After a year or two however, diver removal alone proved no longer effective for successful, long term control on any of these lakes.
 The Gordon-St. Croix Flowage Association in Douglas County also started with a one-time chemical application when EWM was first discovered, that was followed up by several years of diving.
-They too are now using an integrated approach to control EWM.
+They too are now using an integrated approach to control many acres of EWM.

-Continual monitoring of both the east and west basins should be completed at least on a monthly basis throughout the open water season on the lake.
-Any individual or small clumps of plants that are identified should be mapped, and if possible, physically removed.
+Visual monitoring of both the east and west basins should be completed by boat at least on a monthly basis throughout the open water season of the lake.
+Any individual or small clumps of EWM that are identified should be mapped preferably with a decent GPS unit, and if possible, physically removed.
+Shoreline surveys for EWM fragments washed up on the shore should also be conducted on a monthly basis through the open water season as this may provide the first indication that there is a bed of EWM somewhere in the lake.
+These surveys could be completed by trained lake volunteers, a resource professional, or some combination of both.